rroethof/roethof.net/content/posts/2011/11/unattended-security-updates-in-ubuntu/index.md

   - 'Debian'
   - 'Package Management'
 categories:
-  - 'Linux'
-  - 'Ubuntu'
-  - 'Security'
-  - 'Automation'
+  - Linux & Open Source
-  - 'Scripting'
+  - Security & Privacy
-  - 'System Administration'
-  - 'Command Line'
-  - 'Shell Scripting'
-  - 'Debian'
+  - Automation & Scripting
-  - 'Linux Distribution'
+  - System Management
 ---

 In order to have automatic and unattended security updates in Ubuntu, one needs to install the according package: